First Day: Monday

 The current Sultan Qaboos is well-known for easing the country into modernity.
 It is hard to believe that in 1970, Oman had only 10 kilometers of paved roads, two primary schools, no secondary schools, and only two hospitals.
 Since Sultan Qaboos took power in 1970, Oman has caught up with its more affluent neighbors.
 We were especially amazed by the infrastructure of the roads.

-Unfortunately, it is not possible to visit the Sultan’s palace, but the glory can also be seen walking around.
+Unfortunately, visiting the Sultan’s palace is impossible, but the glory can also be seen walking around.
 After walking around, we found a small and beautiful mosque near the gates of the Sultan’s Palace.
-We asked the gardener whether we could enter, and he said that we only needed to take off our shoes.
+We asked the gardener whether we could enter, and he said we only needed to take off our shoes.
 It was beautiful inside—all marble.
 We also used the opportunity to drink cold water and wash our legs to cool ourselves.

-We also wanted to see Al Bustan Palace, a 5-star luxury hotel that is rumored to be more of a palace than a hotel.
-Unfortunately, the hotel was under renovation, and it was not possible to drive through the gates.
+We also wanted to see Al Bustan Palace, a 5-star luxury hotel rumored to be more of a palace than a hotel.
+Unfortunately, the hotel was under renovation, and it was impossible to drive through the gates.